Green-Conscious Copywriting

 Greenwashing is the intentional or unintentional misleading information about a company’s sustainable practices and efforts.
 It can range from using environmental imagery, vague labels and statements, and cherry-picking data highlighting green practices while hiding harmful ones.

 If you’re thinking of keeping quiet instead about your company’s sustainability, this is also a shade of greenwashing, called Greenhushing.
-There are several kinds and different shades of green.
-I suggest you familiarize yourself with them.
+I suggest you familiarize yourself with greenwashing and the different kinds.

 Intentional greenwashing is the deceptive practice of making their company or products and services seem more sustainable than they actually are to sway consumer preferences and drive sales.